moj-analytical-services/docker_spark_history_ui/README.md

 aws s3 sync s3://my-bucket/path-where-i-want-logs-to-go events
 ```

 ### 5. Run the spark history server and navigate to the web frontend

 ```
-docker run   -v ${PWD}/events:/tmp/spark-events -p 18080:18080 shs
+docker run -v ${PWD}/events:/tmp/spark-events -p 18080:18080 sparkhistoryserver
 ```

 and go to http://127.0.0.1:18080 in your web browser